-4) Ten (10) stipends of $2500 each for study abroad with a program in a Spanish-speaking country for the summer of 2017 or during the 2017-18 academic year (4-week minimum).
+Up to ten (10) stipends of $2500 each for study abroad with a program in a Spanish-speaking country for the summer of 2024 or during the 2024-25 academic year (4-week minimum).
+Programs that begin before summer 2024 are ineligible.
 The applicant chooses the study abroad program, which must be approved by the college or university (for course transfer credit) of the applicant’s chapter of Sigma Delta Pi.
-The stipend may NOT be combined with one of the aforementioned scholarships to Spain and Ecuador; i.e., an applicant may only apply for either a scholarship or a stipend, but not both.
-Internships will not be funded.
+Internships are funded through the Sigma Delta Pi Internship Grant Program:

 RULES GOVERNING THE STUDY ABROAD AWARDS COMPETITION

-(3) must be an active (elected) member of Sigma Delta Pi;
+(3) be an active (elected) member of Sigma Delta Pi;

-(6) must have earned grades in at least 12 semester or 18 quarter hours of Spanish courses;
+(6) have earned grades in at least 12 semester or 18 quarter hours of Spanish courses;

-(7) must be nominated in writing by the chapter adviser;
+(7) be nominated in writing by the chapter adviser(s);

 DEADLINE FOR APPLICATIONS

-All applications must be postmarked no later than February 1, 2017.
-Those postmarked after this date will not be considered.
+Complete applications must be submitted online no later than 11:59:59 pm (EST) February 1, 2024.
+Incomplete applications and those submitted after this date will not be considered.

-Two sub-committees (one for the Costa Rica, Ecuador and Spain scholarships; one for the stipends) of three judges each will be appointed by Professor Shelby Thacker, Committee Chair of the Sigma Delta Pi Undergraduate Summer Scholarship Competition for the 2016/167 academic year.
+A committee of three judges will be appointed by Professor Shelby Thacker, Committee Chair of the Sigma Delta Pi Undergraduate Study Abroad Award Program for the 2023-24 academic year.
 Working independently and with a given set of criteria, the judges will select the winners.
 Their decision will be final.

 ANNOUNCEMENT OF AWARDS